Learn what the audit log can do and how to use it to keep an audit trail.

-- Use the fields on the Filter panel to choose the appropriate User, Date, or Events filter to narrow the results.
+- Use the fields on the page to choose the appropriate User, Date, or Events filter to narrow the results.

 The audit log shows you 150 records at a time.
 For most transactions or events, select View in the History column to open the audit history.
 This tells you who made the change and what they did.

 You may see something called an indirect edit.
-These record when someone changes a transaction that was already on your books, for instance, if someone edits a completed reconciliation.
+QuickBooks records indirect edits when someone changes a transaction that was already on your books, for instance, if someone edits a completed reconciliation.

-Note: For audit and security reasons, you can't disable the audit log.
+Note: For audit and security reasons, you can't turn off the audit log.